-Prof. Haim Einat is a professor at the School of Behavioral Sciences, Tel Aviv-Yaffo Academic College in Israel and an adjunct professor at the Dept. of Clinical Biochemistry and Pharmacology, Ben-Gurion University of the Negev, Israel and in the College of Pharmacy at the University of Minnesota, USA.
+Haim Einat is a professor at the School of Behavioral Sciences and head of the Graduate Research Program, Tel Aviv-Yaffo Academic College in Israel and a visiting professor at the School of Medicine, Aristoteles University, Thessaloniki, Greece.
 Professor Einat received diverse education with an undergraduate degree in biomedical sciences from the Hebrew University of Jerusalem, followed by graduate degrees in zoology (from Tel-Aviv University) and in neuroscience and behavioral sciences (McMaster University, Canada) and finally a Ph.D. in psychopharmacology from Ben-Gurion University of the Negev in Israel.
 Professor Einat received additional training as a post-doctoral fellow at the National Institute for Mental Health in Bethesda, MD and in 2004 accepted a faculty position at the College of Pharmacy, University of Minnesota.
 In 2011, Professor Einat moved back to his home country Israel and took his current position.

-Professor Einat is using a combined behavioral, biochemical and molecular approach to study the underlying biology of affective disorders and to identify possible novel drug targets.
-His work is highly recognized by the scientific community with over 110 publications in the professional literature, numerous conference presentations and approximately 5000 citations.
+Whereas during most of his career professor Einat studied the underlying biology of major psychiatric disorders, he somewhat “switched areas” in the last few years and now he is mostly focused on studying in both human subjects and animal models the range of effects of manipulation of the circadian rhythms and circadian rhythms disturbances.
+His work is highly recognized by the scientific community with over 130 publications in the professional literature, numerous conference presentations and approximately 6000 citations.
 Professor Einat also serves on the editorial boards of a number of journals in his field of research and serves as an ad hoc reviewer for most scientific journals in the field as well as a reviewer for many of the granting agencies.

 Stukalin Y, Lan A, Einat H (2020) Revisiting the validity of the mouse tail suspension test: Systematic review and meta-analysis of the effects of prototypic antidepressants.
 Neuroscience and Biobehavioral Reviews.
 112:39-47.